 When we started planning our first African safari, I knew that I wanted to see the Big Five for my first safari experience.
 The Big Five consists of the lion, leopard, elephant, buffalo, and rhinoceros—the term derives from big game hunters referring to the five most difficult animals in Africa to hunt on foot; however, now it’s more commonly used by safari tours.
 Maasai Mara is one of the best places to see the Big Five, and we did indeed see all five!

 It’s important to remember that it is the wild and not a zoo, so although guides work hard to track animals down, you may not see everything you’d like (or anything on one frigid, windy game drive for us).
-It’s best to have realistic expectations and recognize shows like National Geographic spend years planning, waiting, and filming a documentary, so don’t compare your experience to a highlight reel that took years to make.
+It’s best to have realistic expectations and recognize that shows like National Geographic spend years planning, waiting, and filming a documentary, so don’t compare your experience to a highlight reel that took years to make.

 Where we stayed: Fairmont Mara Safari Club